Two decades of tech evolution made me fall in love with mountain biking again

 You can pay for a lighter bike by upgrading from an aluminum frame to a carbon fiber frame.
 But newer bikes are already expensive.
 A good full-suspension steed costs more than $3,000, and high-end models can surpass $10,000.

-I'd like a lower gear to crawl up the steeps and cut down my high-elevation wheezing.
+I'd like a lower gear to crawl up the steeps and to cut down my high-elevation wheezing.
+One drawback of the big 29-inch wheels is it makes very low gears harder to engineer.

 Newer bikes also aren't as nimble.
 Mine isn't as bad as my grandparents' 1972 Chevy Impala, but frame geometry nowadays is designed for big wheels, long wheelbases, cushy suspension and going fast.
 Picking my way through a tight switchback turn is hard, and I'm still learning how not to overshoot curves.